pixelatto/PixelattoWeb2020/_posts/2022-10-05-why-should-I-get-tabletop-creator.md

 ## Some interesting features

-When you are interested in creating your own board games, you can find many tutorials about it on the Internet. **Creating a board game** seems to be a very difficult task.
-You would need to know lots of things to do it right.
-You need to know how to create the game, how to edit graphics, how to create text and many other things.
+When you are interested in creating your own board games, you can find many tutorials about it on the Internet. **Creating a board game** may become a very difficult task.

+You would need to know lots of things to do it properly: you need to know how about game designgame, graphics edition, narrative and many other things.
 And if you want to do it on your own, you may think it is crazy.

-Many people used to do it by hand, years ago: drawing it, cutting all items and doing modifications themselves.
-Later, graphic design tools like Photoshop was useful for that but it was not good enough.
-It takes too much time to do changes to your cards.
-However, that will not be a problem anymore with **[Tabletop creator](https://pixelatto.com/store/tabletop-creator/)**.
+Many people used to do it by hand: drawing it, cutting all items and doing modifications themselves.
+Later, graphic design tools like Photoshop are really useful for working on your graphics, but it is not flexible and powerful enough for support fast iterations - it takes too much time to do changes to your cards.

+Fortunately, that will not be a problem anymore with **[Tabletop creator](https://pixelatto.com/store/tabletop-creator/)**!

 ![Tabletop Creator homepage](/img/upload/tabletopcreator_hompage1.png "Tabletop Creator homepage")